university-of-york/research-it-documentation/docs/source/data-management-and-user-quota.rst

 For the username and password, enter your IT Services credentials.

 After entering these details and connecting to Viking, your Viking area will appear on the right.
 You will now be able to click and drag files similar to the file manager.
+More information can be found in the `FileZilla documentation <https://wiki.filezilla-project.org/Using>`_.

 Moving Data To Google Drive Directly From Viking